Broadcast of Disney Channel in Russia to stop from December 14: Report

 In March, a spokesperson said in a statement: "Given the unprovoked invasion of Ukraine and the tragic humanitarian crisis, we are pausing the release of theatrical films in Russia, including the upcoming 'Turning Red' from Pixar.
 We will make future business decisions based on the evolving situation."

-The company had also announced that it worked with non-governmental-organization partners "to provide urgent aid and other humanitarian assistance to refugees" displaced by the military assault.
+The company had also announced that it worked with non-governmental-organisation partners "to provide urgent aid and other humanitarian assistance to refugees" displaced by the military assault.

 Disney aired shows, animations and films in Russia after it was approved to broadcast in the country in 2010.